-The popular UpBeat/OffBeat concerts will be on Friday 5th December at 7.30 pm and Saturday 6th December at 2.30 pm at Grundisburgh Village Hall.
-The choir and supporting musicians come from all around the area, including several from Burgh.BE AWARE: In previous years tickets have sold out fast, so please order at your earliest opportunity
+Another sell out for the popular UpBeat/OffBeat concerts in Grundisburgh Village Hall on Friday 5th December at 7.30 pm and Saturday 6th December at 2.30 pm The choir and supporting musicians are almost all local to us.

 Burgh is a village and civil parish in East Suffolk, about 3.5 miles (6 km) north-west of the town of Woodbridge.There was a church in the burgh in the middle Saxon period.
 The present church building dates from the 14th century and is a Grade II* listed building.
 Several artists and craftsmen live and work in the parishThe population of Burgh, was 182 at the 2021 census in 84 households.
 Because of its small size, there is no parish council, and no parish rate is levied.
 Instead, there is a parish meeting to which all villagers are invited, typically held on the first Wednesday evening of a full week in April and again in October.During these meetings residents are welcome to discuss the issues, problems, concerns and affairs of the village.